 Home The Society Assemblies and Groups ERS Assembly 7: Paediatrics

-Secretary: Nicole Beydon
+Chair: Nicole Beydon

 This Group comprises scientists and clinicians with an interest in all aspects of paediatric respiratory physiology, ranging from the basic science of ventilation and gas exchange, to the interpretation of clinical measurements.
 This covers measurement in the lung function laboratory, but also measurements in intensive care, in operating theatres, and during sleep.